How well do you know your customers? In today’s increasingly competitive business landscape, customer research has become a necessity.

 This is one of the best ways to get hundreds of long-tail keywords that you can either include on FAQ sections of your page or create entire articles on.
 It’s also a great way to brainstorm questions if you are creating a customer survey.

 Pros of Answer The Public

 - Easy interface to get you insights fast

 - Data visualization to make sharing insights easier

 - Incredible insights on how a subject is approached in search.

-- Limited users and searches with free plan — but upgrading gives you that and a variety of other features, including comparing data over time and search listening alerts.
+- Limited users and searches with a free plan — but upgrading gives you a variety of other features, including comparing data over time and search listening alerts.

 5. U.S. Census Bureau

 The U.S. Census Bureau website is another one of the best market research websites and lets you search U.S. census data for free.
 The Bureau of the Census conducts over 130 surveys annually (which the Government uses to allocate billions of dollars in federal funds), making it an in-depth source of reliable data.